-Clicking on the service type (under the service column) for the farm will allow you to change the timeout value of layer 7 testing for each different service.
+Clicking on the service type (under the service column) for the farm or clicking on the "modify health check" button on the left of the main screen will allow you to change the timeout value of layer 7 testing for each different service.
 Please note this change is global and will affect all the farms using the same type of service.
 For example, the default timeout to check the HTTP protocol is 5 seconds.
 If the web server does not respond to the WebMux protocol chat within 5 seconds, the WebMux will declare that server is dead and switch that server out from service and notify the operator through email or pager.